FAQs regarding passport applications

 Family Matters: Births - Marriages - Names

+Yes, most likely.
 If you as the parents had a common married name at the time of his/her birth, then your child automatically carries this surname.
-If you did not have a common married name, a German name declaration is necessary, unless you are a single mother.
+If you did not have a common married name, a German name declaration is most likely necessary.
+Please read here

 The German Mission cannot know whether you gave a name declaration or not.
 While you can do your declaration at the German Mission abroad, it is forwarded to the competent registry office in Germany.
 Due to data protection laws, the Embassy is not permitted to keep any information on your case.

-A new certificate can be applied for at the registry office in Germany.
+A new certificate can be applied for at the registry office in Germany, see here

 For a declaration for a married name, both spouses have to appear in person.